Storm Warning Issued for Cape Edgecumbe to Cape Spencer; Dangerous Seas and 55-Knot Gusts Expected

 NWS Juneau has issued a Storm Warning for offshore waters from Cape Edgecumbe to Cape Spencer, with hazardous seas reaching up to 35 feet expected Thursday morning.

-This notice was issued by NOAA on April 6, 2026 and geographically references Southeast Alaska Offshore.
-Its severity classification of "high" signals how the issuing agency weighs the risk of harm if no action is taken — "critical" and "high" tier alerts typically carry direct consumer actions, while "medium" and "low" tend toward informational guidance or monitoring advisories.
-The category it belongs to — Weather Alerts — determines the regulatory framework behind it, which shapes what remedies (refunds, replacements, recalls, evacuations) are available to affected individuals and who holds statutory responsibility for enforcement.
+This notice was issued by NOAA on February 12, 2026 and geographically references Southeast Alaska Offshore.
+Its severity classification of "high" signals how the issuing agency weighs the risk of harm if no action is taken - "critical" and "high" tier alerts typically carry direct consumer actions, while "medium" and "low" tend toward informational guidance or monitoring advisories.
+The category it belongs to - Weather Alerts - determines the warning protocol behind it, which shapes what protective action (seeking shelter, following evacuation orders if issued, monitoring official updates) is recommended and which agency holds authority to issue or cancel it.

 For decision-making, Areazine pairs each alert with the original agency URL, the full agency name, and a timestamp so you can verify the notice against the primary source before acting on it.
 Tags on this item (weather, alert, Storm Warning, Southeast Alaska) map to related alerts in the same area of risk - browsing them together gives a clearer picture than any single notice alone, because the shape of an ongoing issue only becomes visible across multiple sequential alerts.